 How does a PRV control or limit pressure in a system?

-A pressure relief valve (PRV) does not control or limit pressure in a system; instead, it is a safety device that prevents pressure from exceeding a predetermined level.
+A pressure relief valve (PRV) does not control or limit pressure; instead, it is a safety device that prevents pressure from exceeding a predetermined level.
 In other words, a PRV is a reactive device that responds to an overpressure situation and prevents further pressure buildup.
 The valve is typically set to open at a specific pressure level, known as the set point or blow-off pressure, and is designed to release fluid or gas from the system until the pressure drops below this set point.

 Why Use a PRV?